dimant/BlackEye/BlackEye.Connectivity/Readme.md

 | 17    | mymodule 'D'        |
 | 18..21| 0x0a 0x00 0x20 0x20 |

-The client then responds with a pong.
+The server then responds with a pong.

 Example: